 - Fees and Expenses: Policies may have various fees, including administrative fees, mortality charges, and surrender charges.

-- Policy Loans: Policy loans accrue interest, and if not repaid, can reduce the death benefit.
+- Policy Loans: Policy Loans accrue interest, and if not repaid, can reduce the death benefit.

 - Withdrawals: Withdrawals from the cash value may be taxable and can also reduce the death benefit.